next-actions/pytest-mh/docs/articles/extending/multihost-hosts.rst

 ###############

 :class:`~pytest_mh.MultihostHost` has access to the host part of the configuration file.
-Its main purpose is to setup and teardown the host and prepare it to run the tests and provide access to the main connection to the host over which is it possible to run commands on the host (see :attr:`~pytest_mh.MultihostHost.conn` attribute).
+Its main purpose is to setup and teardown the host, preparing it to run tests.
+It also provides the main connection to the host making it possible to run remote commands (see :attr:`~pytest_mh.MultihostHost.conn` attribute).

 The host objects are created once when pytest starts and live for the whole